 Parents need to access the payment system school gateway.
 You will need to enter your email address and the mobile number that we have on record for the first contact, then select the ‘Send PIN button’ and a PIN number will be sent to your mobile phone.
 This PIN number (as well as your email address) can then be used to log into ‘schoolgateway’ and make/view payments, and to view the meals taken on the dinner register.
 For those parents who would prefer a second named contact to be able to access the system, please contact Mrs Long on 0191 4334142.

 For those unable to make online payments, cheques provide the safest alternative – payable generally to Kells Lane Primary School (or Gateshead Council for School Meals only) or cash.
-Please send any cheques or cash for dinner money, on Monday morning, in an envelope or purse clearly labeled with your child’s name and class.
-The current cost of a school meal is £2.00 per day (correct as at March 2015).
+Please send any cheques or cash for dinner money, on Monday morning, in an envelope or purse clearly labelled with your child’s name and class.
+The current cost of a school meal is £2.40 per day (correct as at September 2020).

-If you have any concerns regarding the system please do not hesitate to contact Mrs Robson on 0191 4334142.
+If you have any concerns regarding the system please do not hesitate to contact Mrs Long on 0191 4334142.

 CHARGING FOR SCHOOL ACTIVITIES